Health and Safety

 - Follow parking attendants’ instructions to support social distancing in our parking lots.

-- Maintain social distancing while in the parking lots and wear a face mask.
+- Maintain social distancing while in the parking lots.

 - Please look for Santa Fe Opera Ushers and signage as you approach and enter the theater.
 Ushers will help direct you to the correct entrance gate indicated on your ticket and will be able to answer questions.
 Ushers will also be working to maintain our COVID Safe Practices, including social distancing and wearing of face masks.